ABCD-ReproNim/exercises/week_7/week_7_year_2_quiz.md

     return results
 ```

 When you are finished calculating the numbers, plot the results.
-You’ll need three plots, one for the distributions of raw effect size, cohen’s d, and z-scored cohen’s d.
+You’ll need three plots, one for the distributions of raw effect size, cohen’s d, and z-scored cohen’s d for each sample size you iterated over.

 According to your results, as sample size increases which of the following are generally true (more or less, there will be variability across iterations).

-Note: remmeber that your plots will show a *distribution* of effect sizes at each sample size iteration.
-You should focus on whether the *mean* of that distribution changes with each sample size iteration.
+Note: remmeber your plots should show a *distribution* of effect sizes at each sample size.
+You should focus on if the *means* of the effect size distributions changes with each sample size step.

 - Raw effect decreases, cohen’s d increases, z increases
 - Raw effect increases, cohen’s d stays the same, z decreases